Millennials Will Change the World

 When I watch Ted Talk videos by Millennials who are smart, confident and know what direction they want to take with their lives, I wish I were 30 years younger to share in that future.
 WOW!
 I mean, really, WOW!

-That’s so different from when I was starting my career.
-Those were the days of learning corporate gamesmanship.
+When I was starting my career, I was taught the importance of learning corporate gamesmanship.
 Remember the book, “Games Mother Never Taught You”?
 It’s about all the terminology women need to know and the game-playing that goes on in traditional corporate workplaces run predominantly by men.
 That was about understanding the football and baseball strategies and terms and applying them to what was happening in the work place.
 If you wanted to get ahead, you learned to play those games.
 And I got so tired of it.
 What a waste of time!

 What an amazing generation this is!